-From it's inception, the purpose of establishing the "Quantrill Special Collections Research" and it's sub collection, the "Quantrill Teachers Resource Collection" is to bring new sources of information into the educational community and broaden the focus on the subject of William Quantrill, his men, the Union forces that fought against him and the citizens that had their lives changed in these events, by introducing deeper exploration of the subject into schools and universities based from the new research given.
+From it's inception, the purpose of establishing the "Quantrill Special Collections Research" was to bring new sources of information into the educational community and broaden the focus on the subject of William Quantrill, his men, the Union forces that fought against him and the citizens that had their lives changed in these events, by introducing deeper exploration of the subject into schools and universities based from the new research given.
 But now, it has become more than that.
 The QSCR firmly stands behind our nation's history, good, bad or otherwise, and is passionate about standing it's ground while so much is being dismantled, destroyed and swept under the politically correct carpet.
 The soldiers and citizens that are featured on this website were those who lived and died in the heart of the battles.
 They were there when history began to write itself into blank pages as they witnessed events that became landmark, groundbreaking moments that built our country and are as valuable to our nation today as they were when they happened so long ago.